Garden Club will restart January 2018

 Garden Club January 2017

 Despite the cold wet weather last term, the garden clubbers got the season off to a good start.
-They were:

 On the dryer days we litter picked the field and wildlife garden and weeded some of the vegetable patch.
 We sowed various seeds such as broadbeans, peas, cosmos, antirrhinum, livingstone daisy and aquilegia and we planted daffodil bulbs in pots, which you wlll see out the front of school.
 We also transplanted some strawberry plants into bigger pots.